uabrc/uabrc.github.io/docs/uab_cloud/project_space_mgmt.md

 ### Creating an Image From a Volume

-There are detailed instructions here on how to create an image from a Volume, [here](snapshots.md#creating-a-volume-snapshot).
+There are detailed instructions on how to create an image from a Volume, [here](snapshots.md#creating-a-volume-snapshot).

 ### Using a Key Pair to SSH

 Another way to access a created `Instance` would be to create a public key and private key for your local machine, and then share this public key with the creator of the `Instance`.
 As creator of the `Instance` you would need to add individual public keys of persons who you would want to access the created VM into the `authorized_keys` file.
 You can edit this file by using the command below, add the shared public key in a new line inside the file (copy and paste).
 Save the file and follow instructions here for remote accessing your `Instance` using [`SSH`](remote_access.md).
-Alternatively you can share the public and private key file you created for the instance following the same steps.

 ```bash
 # access and edit the file using